-With the COVID-19 pandemic affecting all of our lives, we here at the Dr. Yum Project know that you may be in need of recipes that rely on pantry staples like canned and dry beans, onions, garlic, canned and frozen veggies, spices, oats, and dried fruits.
+Sometimes, a good recipe that relies on pantry staples like canned and dry beans, onions, garlic, canned and frozen veggies, spices, oats, and dried fruits can be a life saver.
 While Dr. Yum’s Meal-O-Matic is a great tool for creating custom meals with things you have on hand, we want to make sure you have as many options as possible.
 With that in mind, here are some of our favorite recipes that use pantry staples exclusively or include a couple of other ingredients that could easily be substituted or omitted.
 Use this list to help you create meals with what you already have or to plan your limited grocery trips while we’re all social distancing to prevent the spread of the virus.

 ROASTED MIXED POTATOES

 You can use any single variety or a mix of potatoes you have to create a simple and tasty side.
 Recipe Here.

 NOAH’S STOVETOP BEANS

 This quick and easy recipe uses a couple of cans of bean (any kind will do), onions, garlic, and some spices to make a simple dish that can be used as your main over rice or added to other meals as a side.
 No vegetable juice?
 You could substitute an equal amount of broth or water.
 A can of diced tomatoes would work great too!

 CILANTRO LIME LENTIL SOUP